Bank Customer Onboarding: Doc Verification and KYC

 - Board resolution authorising account opening

-The MLR 2017 does not prescribe specific verification methods, allowing banks to use electronic identity verification (EIV) as an alternative or complement to physical document checks.
-The JMLSG guidance (Part I, 5.3.60-5.3.82) sets out the conditions under which EIV is acceptable.
+The AML/CTF Act does not prescribe specific verification methods, allowing banks to use electronic identity verification (EIV) as an alternative or complement to physical document checks.
+AUSTRAC's guidance sets out the conditions under which EIV is acceptable.

-EIV systems typically cross-reference customer-provided data against multiple independent databases: credit reference agencies, electoral roll, DVLA, HMRC, and passport office records.
+EIV systems typically cross-reference customer-provided data against multiple independent databases: credit reference agencies, electoral roll, state/territory transport authorities, and government records.
 A positive match across two or more sources satisfies the verification requirement for standard-risk customers.

-For higher-risk situations or remote onboarding, banks increasingly combine EIV with biometric document verification -- scanning the physical document via a smartphone camera, reading the NFC chip in biometric passports, and performing a liveness check.
-This layered approach meets the FCA's expectation of commensurate verification rigour.
+For higher-risk situations or remote onboarding, banks increasingly combine EIV with biometric document verification โ scanning the physical document via a smartphone camera, reading the NFC chip in biometric passports, and performing a liveness check.

 The challenge lies in balancing thoroughness with customer experience.
-A 2024 UK Finance survey found that 38% of customers abandoned a bank account application due to onboarding friction.
+A significant proportion of customers abandon a bank account application due to onboarding friction.
 Automated document verification reduces this friction while maintaining compliance standards.

-Common findings in FCA enforcement actions include: inadequate customer identification procedures, failure to verify beneficial ownership of corporate clients, insufficient risk assessment at onboarding, delayed or absent PEP screening, and poor record-keeping of CDD decisions.
-The FCA's AML Annual Report consistently identifies onboarding as a primary area of weakness across the sector.
+Common findings in AUSTRAC compliance assessments include: inadequate customer identification procedures, failure to verify beneficial ownership of corporate clients, insufficient risk assessment at onboarding, delayed or absent PEP screening, and poor record-keeping of CDD decisions (AUSTRAC Compliance).

 Penalties are substantial.
-Beyond financial fines, the FCA can impose public censure, restrict business activities, or withdraw a firm's authorisation.
-Reputational damage often exceeds the direct financial cost of sanctions.
+Beyond financial penalties, AUSTRAC can impose enforceable undertakings and remedial directions.
+Reputational damage often exceeds the direct financial cost of enforcement action.

 Automating bank document verification